Stuuhli/effective-waddle/readme.md

 ## Overview
 The `KiRa` service bundles authentication, retrieval-augmented chat, document ingestion, and an administrative surface into a single FastAPI application.
-Async SQLAlchemy models back the API, and vector retrieval can be delegated either to a standard Milvus-powered RAG flow or to the GraphRAG adapter that was ported from the legacy project.
+Async SQLAlchemy models back the API, and vector retrieval is handled through PostgreSQL with `pgvector`, alongside the optional GraphRAG adapter that was ported from the legacy project.

 ## How can it be run?
-Currently, the development is done in a WSL due to milvus only running on a linux system.
-Within VSCode, open a remote session in WSL Ubuntu, then simply clone the working repo and start working.
+Development is done in a WSL on Windows.
+Simply connect to a WSL:Ubuntu instance within VSCode and open the repo.

 ## Prerequisites
 - Python 3.11+
 - Docker for quick local development.
 Install it on the host system (Windows) and make sure Settings → Resources → WSL Integration is enabled
-- Milvus for vector storage
-- Ollama or vLLM backend for LLM completions (installed to /usr/local)
+- Ollama or vLLM backend for LLM completions (installed to /usr/local/bin/ollama => /usr/local/bin/ollama pull ***)
 - Apptainer/Singularity if you plan to build the runtime container
 - PostgreSQL 13+ reachable from the application
 - (Optional) DBeaver for looking at the user DB